 IAPT Buddy Scheme

 We are very excited to be running the Buddy Scheme alongside our IAPT colleagues for our Trainee PWPs.
-This new innovation of the Buddy Scheme will pilot in October.
-Please contact us if you would like to be involved and click here for more information about the IAPT service.
+This new innovation of the Buddy Scheme made its debut on 18 October 2021, with another one on 25 October 2021.
+Please contact us if you would like to volunteer to be involved and click here for more information about the IAPT service.

 This is Me